Tgrif49/Final-project-griffith/README.md

 <br><br>
 ![](pics/Log_GDP.png)
 <br><br>
 The R-squared and the adjusted R-squared were also relatively low when looking at the relationship between GDP and each sector's unemployment rate.
-A one percent increase in construction unemployment rate led to a -.0172 decrease in GDP Percent Change.
-While a one percent increase in manufacturing unemployment rate led to a -.0197 decrease in GDP Percent Change.
-With a one percent increase in finance unemployment rate leading to a -.0163 decrease in GDP Percent Change.
+A one percent increase in the construction unemployment rate led to a -.0172 decrease in GDP Percent Change.
+While a one percent increase in the manufacturing unemployment rate led to a -.0197 decrease in GDP Percent Change.
+Q one percent increase in finance unemployment rate led to a -.0163 decrease in GDP Percent Change.
 <br><br>
 ![](pics/Log_CPI.png)
 <br><br>